coltongrainger/quamash/prelims/topology.md

     - path connectedness
     - definitions required for the fundamental group

-But, prospects are good!
-Weeks 12 and on we'll assume many lovely properties of spaces that we're working with:
+But, prospects are good: Weeks 12 and on we'll assume many lovely properties of spaces that we're working with:

 - compact,
 - Hausdorff,